mockoon/mockoon.com/content/articles/api-guide-rest-api-components.md

 During development, you may encounter blockers that will slow you down.
 For example, you may want to start connecting your front-end application with an API that your back-end team is currently working on.
 Or you would like to work with a third-party API (authentication, payment, weather or financial data, etc.) without too much hassle like creating an account or provision authentication tokens.

-API mocking is a technique that will allow you to work with an API by faking it.
+API mocking is a technique that will allow you to **work with an API by faking it**.
 It helps you integrate an API without registering with the provider, provisioning a token, or waiting for another team to develop it.
 Thus vastly improving your developer experience and reducing development time.

 Mockoon is here to help you start integrating APIs in no time by quickly mocking them locally.
 Head over to our [getting started tutorial](/tutorials/getting-started/) to learn how to mock your first API.

-> To learn more about API mocking in general, you can read our [API mocking guide](/articles/what-is-api-mocking/).
+> 📘 To learn more about API mocking in general, you can read our [API mocking guide](/articles/what-is-api-mocking/).